dnn004/Casting/README.md

 createdb cast
 ```

-Then, comment out this line:
+Then, comment out this line which is located on line 7 in models.py:
 ```bash
 database_path = os.environ.get("DATABASE_URL")
 ```
-which is located on line 7 in models.py, and uncomment this line:
+and uncomment this line, which is located on line 8 in models.py:
 ```bash
 # database_path = "postgresql://{}/{}".format(':5433', database_name)
 ```
-which is located on line 8 in models.py.

 Then run: